 Foster Care Tax Credit

-Free Arts for Abused Children of Arizona is one of 35 non-profits recognized by the Arizona Department of Revenue as a Qualifying Foster Care Charitable Organization.
+Free Arts for Abused Children of Arizona is one of only 39 non-profits recognized by the Arizona Department of Revenue as a Qualifying Foster Care Charitable Organization.
 In 2016, the Foster Care tax credit was completely separated from the Qualifying Charitable Organizations (formerly Working Poor) tax credit.
 Free Arts donors that pay income tax in Arizona may claim the maximum Foster Care tax credit while also claiming the maximum Qualifying Charitable Organizations tax credit.
 This tax credit allows Arizona taxpayers to re-direct their tax dollars to help bring much needed therapeutic arts programs to more than 8,200 abused and homeless children that Free Arts serves annually.

 Taxpayers filing as: